Human remains ID’d as Arkansas woman; boyfriend charged

 Rooks' remains were recovered from a field Saturday and positively identified on Monday.

+"I just stumbled upon what looked like a grave and I told the guys 'I think this is it' and that's where we found her," Prairie County Sheriff Rick Hickman said.

 Rooks’ boyfriend, Earl Parks, was charged with capital murder, abuse of a corpse, tampering with evidence and possession of a firearm.
+Authorities say they found it suspicious when he reported her missing.

+Parks has a criminal record and due to his relationship with Rooks, he became a person of interest.

+WREG spoke with Parks' neighbors who say they did not think the two had any issues.